 Checking the Memory Usage of a Running Job

+This can also be done as follows.
 Use the squeue -u $USER command to get the hostname of the compute node that the job is running on (see the rightmost column labeled "NODELIST(REASON)").
 Then ssh to this node: ssh <hostname> (e.g., ssh tiger-i19g1).
 Finally, run htop -u $USER which will produce output like this:

 PID USER PRI NI VIRT RES SHR S CPU% MEM% TIME+ Command 176776 aturing 21 1 4173M 3846M 13604 R 98.2 2.0 0:36.32 python myscript.py

 The RES column shows the memory usage of the job.
 In this case it is using 3846M or 3.846 GB.
-To exit htop press Ctrl+C. Run the exit command to leave the compute node and return to the head node.
+To exit htop press Ctrl+C. Run the exit command to leave the compute node and return to the login node.

-Another strategy to estimate the required memory is to start with the default 4 GB per CPU-core and run the job.
+The seconds strategy to estimate the required memory is to start with the default 4 GB per CPU-core and run the job.
 If it runs successfully then look at the email report (see below) and adjust the required memory as needed.
 If it fails with an out-of-memory error then double the memory requirement and re-submit.
 Continue this procedure until the job runs successfully then use the email report to set the value more accurately.

 To receive email reports, add the following lines to your Slurm script: